emadaghajanzadeh/Bricks-Breaker/README.md

 ## Visualization
 Here you can see some images of the game.

-First you will see the game menu.
+First, you will see the game menu.

 <img src="gameImage1.PNG" width="30%">